2022 Austrian Grand Prix: Qualifying

-The qualifying session took place on 8 July.
+Qualifying took place on 8 July and determined the starting order for the sprint.

 The first part of qualifying (Q1) saw the bottom five drivers eliminated from the rest of the session.
 Sebastian Vettel had his last lap time deleted, dropping him from 17th down to 20th.
 Daniel Ricciardo, Lance Stroll, Zhou Guanyu, Nicholas Latifi and Vettel were eliminated.

 The second part of qualifying (Q2) saw the bottom five drivers eliminated from the rest of the session.
 Lando Norris ran wide in every attempt and did not set a representative lap time.
 He later explained his car was suffering from a brake problem.
 Pierre Gasly, Valtteri Bottas, Alexander Albon, Yuki Tsunoda and Norris were eliminated.
 Sergio Pérez ran wide on his last lap, with the FIA deleting his lap time after the session (as opposed to during the session, as was the practice for the other time deletions, since they failed to confirm their readings until after Q3 had already started).
 Despite setting times in Q3, he was reverted to his best legal Q2 lap time, demoting him to 13th.

 The third part of qualifying (Q3) was a ten-car shoot-out for pole position.
 Lewis Hamilton spun on a fast lap, bounced across the gravel and hit the barrier.
 The red flag was waved and the session timer was paused as Hamilton's car was cleared.
 Once the session restarted, the second Mercedes of George Russell spun at turn 10 and hit the barrier, causing another red flag.
 Max Verstappen qualified first, with Charles Leclerc second and Carlos Sainz Jr. third.
 Pérez initially qualified fourth, but after his lap times were deleted, Russell was promoted into fourth and Esteban Ocon into fifth.
 This also meant that despite Pierre Gasly's elimination in Q2, he was promoted to tenth.